Frequently Asked Questions

 Is it advisable to pay in full to lock cost of the Euro to the USD at its current rate?

 No one knows the future cost of the Euro to the USD.
-If you pay in full, we can move your money into Euros and your trip cost will not change if the Euro increases (or decreases) to the USD.
+If you pay for your trip in full, we can move your money into Euros and your trip cost will not change if the Euro increases (or decreases) to the USD.

 Back to Top